DR. ANNA ORTEGA

 Professional Service

-December 2023-PRESENT, Vice President, The Wildlife Society, Central Mountains and Plains Section
+December 2023-June 2025, Vice President, The Wildlife Society, Central Mountains and Plains Section

 Hobbies

 Ortega enjoys spending time outside.
-She loves trail running, mountain biking, rafting, hunting and fly-fishing with her husband and her dog, Mr. Bo.
+She loves trail running, mountain biking, rafting, hunting and fly-fishing with her husband, son, and dog.

 Selected publications